 There are no set rules, you just change the intensity as you row.
 Fartlek training keeps the workout less monotonous.

 Indoor rowing is an excellent way to work on cardiovascular fitness.
-With having a wide range of training types to choose from, regardless of your fitness level, every one can clearly benefit from it.
+With a wide range of training types to choose from, regardless of your fitness level, everyone can clearly benefit from it.

-Another study shows that doing a 30-minute of moderate-intensity kettlebell swings workout had similar cardiorespiratory effects, comparing to brisk walking on the graded treadmill (source).
+Another comparative study from Robert Kraemer, Ph.D. from Southeastern Louisiana University concluded that doing a 30-minute of moderate-intensity kettlebell swings workout had similar cardiorespiratory effects, compared to brisk walking on the graded treadmill.

 So on the surface, it may look like kettlebell swings and treadmill walking give the same results.
 But obviously, during the swing, we have greater muscle activation.